Choosing a Pre-School

 Alternatively you can view a pre-school’s Ofsted

-If a day nursery is on both the Early Years
+If a pre-school is on both the Early Years

 register and Childcare register, then Ofsted will check to see if